14 in Roman Numerals

 XX

 Example 1: A student read VII (7) pages in the morning and VII (7) pages in the evening.
 How many pages did he read in total?
-Write in Roman numerals.
+Write it in Roman numerals.

 • VII = 7, VII = 7